Dietitian Blog, Health/Wellness, MNT Guidelines, Patient Blog, Weight Management | Jan 6 2021

 Making your goals SMARTer

 As we ring in the New Year, many will resolve to eat healthier, lose weight, and exercise more frequently.
-And unfortunately, many of these goal-setters fall off the wagon after the first several weeks.
+Unfortunately, many of these goal-setters fall off the wagon after the first several weeks.
 Want to stay on the road to success?
 Try framing your aspirations with a SMART goal.
 Learn how right here!

 What is a SMART goal?